Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Explicit Thomas-Fermi Galaxy solutions with central supermassive black holes

 Notice that the obtained galaxy solutions have halo masses $ M_h > 10^6 \; M_\odot $ and therefore belong to the dilute Boltzmann regime \cite{eqesta}.

 Let us now analyze the Figures \ref{fnu}-\ref{rho}.
 We start from the galaxy center and go towards the halo tail.

 \begin{itemize}

-\item {$\bullet$} { {\bf Quantum to classical behaviour}: The central black-hole strongly attracts the WDM and makes its density very high for $ r < r_A $ where a compact quantum core gets formed.
+\item { {\bf Quantum to classical behaviour}: The central black hole strongly attracts the WDM and makes its density very high for $ r < r_A $ where a compact quantum core gets formed.
 The dimensionless chemical potential $ \nu(\xi) $ vanishes at $ r = r_A $ and becomes negative for $ r > r_A $.
-The density $ \rho(r) $ drops several orders of magnitude immeadiately after $ r_A $ as shown in Fig. \ref{rho}. $ \nu(\xi) $ is negative for $ r > r_A $ and the WDM exhibits there a classical Boltzmann behaviour while the WDM exhibits a quantum behaviour for $ r < r_A $ where the chemical potential is large and positive.
+The density $ \rho(r) $ drops several orders of magnitude immediately after $ r_A $ as shown in Fig. \ref{rho}. $ \nu(\xi) $ is negative for $ r > r_A $ and the WDM exhibits there a classical Boltzmann behaviour while the WDM exhibits a quantum behaviour for $ r < r_A $ where the chemical potential is large and positive.
 Therefore, the point $ r_A $ where the chemical potential vanishes {\bf defines the transition from the quantum to classical behaviour}.
 In the quantum region $ r < r_A $ the density exhibits a constant plateau as shown in Fig. \ref{rho}.
-Notice from eqs.(\ref{res3gal}) that $ r_A $ turns to be much larger than the Schwarzchild radius of the central black-hole $ r_A \gg r^{Schw}_{BH} $.}
+Notice from eqs.(\ref{res3gal}) that $ r_A $ turns to be much larger than the Schwarzchild radius of the central black hole $ r_A \gg r^{Schw}_{BH} $.}

-\item {$\bullet$} { {\bf Black hole influence radius $ r_i $}: For $ r < r_i $ the black-hole gravitational field dominates over the dark matter gravitational field.
+\item { {\bf Black hole influence radius $ r_i $}: For $ r < r_i $ the black hole gravitational field dominates over the dark matter gravitational field.
 The influence radius $ r_i = l_0 \; \xi_i $ is defined by eq.(\ref{dnudxi}).
-The black-hole influence radius turns to be larger than the radius $ r_A $ where the chemical potential vanishes, $ r_i > r_A $.
-The region $ r_A < r < r_i $ is dominated by the central black-hole and the WDM exhibits there a classical behaviour.
-For $ r \lesssim r_i $, we see from Figs. \ref{fnu}-\ref{nup} that both $ \nu(\xi) $ and $ |d\nu(\xi)/dx| $ follow the behaviour dictated by the central black-hole.
+The black hole influence radius turns to be larger than the radius $ r_A $ where the chemical potential vanishes, $ r_i > r_A $.
+The region $ r_A < r < r_i $ is dominated by the central black hole and the WDM exhibits there a classical behaviour.
+For $ r \lesssim r_i $, we see from Figs. \ref{fnu}-\ref{nup} that both $ \nu(\xi) $ and $ |d\nu(\xi)/dx| $ follow the behaviour dictated by the central black hole.
 That is, from eq.(\ref{conbh})